1upPhoenix/AI-Crime-Scene-Investigation-Competiton-AI-Week-2024/README.md

 - Perform facial recognition to match faces to known individuals.
 - Identify anomalies or tampering in crime scene images.

-# Challenge 3: Digital Footprint Pattern Recognition
+# Challenge 3: Anomaly Detection in Online Activity 🌐🔍
-Uncover patterns in the missing person’s digital activities to reveal potential trails.
+Analyze and classify online search activity to detect anomalies or suspicious behavior using advanced machine learning techniques.
+This challenge highlights the application of feature engineering, handling imbalanced data, and fine-tuning models for optimal performance.

 Tasks:
-- Analyze timestamped data for trends or anomalies.
-- Recognize communication patterns or behavioral changes.
-- Map social networks to identify connections.
+- Feature engineering and keyword detection in textual data.
+- Managing imbalanced datasets using SMOTE.
+- Hyperparameter optimization with GridSearchCV.
+- Building robust machine learning pipelines for anomaly detection.

-# Challenge 4: AI-Powered Text Message Decoding (XOR Cipher)
+# Challenge 4: Decrypting Encrypted Communications 🔒💬
-Decode encrypted or disguised messages exchanged before the disappearance.
+Decrypt messages exchanged between individuals to uncover hidden information critical to the investigation.
+Participants will work with XOR-based encryption and learn how to reverse engineer the cipher using keys.

 Tasks:
-- Decrypt messages using the XOR cipher to uncover hidden information.
-- Identify text patterns and clues within decrypted content.
-- Analyze the intent behind the messages, such as warnings or requests for help.
+- Implementing XOR-based encryption and decryption.
+- Parsing and processing data from CSV files.
+- Automating tasks involving encrypted data handling.

-# Challenge 5: Predicting the Missing Person’s Next Location
+# Challenge 5: Predicting the Suspect's Location 🌍🏚️
-Predict the next possible location of the missing person based on available clues.
+Use a trained machine learning model to predict the suspect's location based on various environmental and physiological conditions.
+Participants will interact with the model by providing binary inputs for each feature and interpreting the results.

 Tasks:
-- Analyze movement patterns and predict likely routes or destinations.
-- Use behavioral analysis to simulate potential scenarios.
-- Incorporate geographic constraints to refine predictions.
+Learn how machine learning models are used in decision-making processes.
+Understand the importance of feature engineering and input data alignment.
+Experience practical implementations of model-based predictions in Python.

 # Why Participate?
 - Skill Enhancement: Apply your AI and machine learning knowledge to realistic scenarios.